binaryberry/Boris_Bikes/README.md

 ## What did I learn?
 - London vs. Chicago-style of testing
-- SOLID principles, in particular Single Responsibility Principle
+- SOLID principles, in particular Single Responsibility Principle and Liskov Substitution Principle
 - Handling errors and exceptions
 - Using IRB or PRY to see the program in action